drumitology/northendlab-hugo/exampleSite/content/my-awesome-blog-post-4.md

 date = 2019-11-07T05:00:00Z
-description = "A website tear-down aimed at making the web a safer place." image = "/images/the-river-manchester.PNG" title = "The River Manchester website tear-down" type = "post"
+description = "A website tear-down aimed at making the web a safer place." image = "/images/the-river-manchester.PNG" title = "How do you make the web a safer place?" type = "post"

 +++
-# Real-world portfolio challenge
+## Intended as a working portfolio piece

 **Backstory:**
 Sherieff R., fellow UX writer, shares this thought experiment within the UX Writing Community.